Logo

 8. Brazil — Top 10 Countries Expanding Use

-With a large economy and evolving policy stance, Brazil has laid groundwork for broader uptake.
-As crypto businesses navigate clearer guidelines, more consumers may explore Bitcoin for diversification, transfers, and long-term saving.
+With a large economy and an evolving policy stance, Brazil has been laying groundwork for broader uptake.
+As crypto businesses adapt to clearer guidelines, more consumers may explore Bitcoin for diversification, value transfer, and longer-term saving strategies.

 9. China — Global Crypto Adoption Signals